-How to Manage the Pain of Alcohol Withdrawal
+How to Manage the Stages of Alcohol Withdrawal

 Alcohol acts on both the central nervous system and brain chemistry that is related to pleasure and the stress response.
 As a central nervous system depressant, alcohol slows some of the autonomic functions of the body, including blood pressure, heart rate, respiration, and body temperature.
 Alcohol also interferes with the normal production, absorption, and transmission of some of the brain’s chemical messengers, or neurotransmitters.